-Connector Specification Comment Output RF connector (pass-through) Output: IEC 169-2 Female, 75 ohm "Loop through" facility.
-Only applicable to STBs.
-Output HDMI Connector with HDCP content protection Type A (Female) [37] Automatic audio/video sync is required.
-HDCP [39] must be ON by default.
-For digital connection to other external equipment (e.g. Home Theater, Video Projector).
+SCART In Connector (1) Peritelevision standard [4] RGB In CVBS: PAL In Audio In A/V Control Pin 8 Applicable only to iDTVs, for connecting legacy SD devices.
 SCART Connector (Secondary) CVBS: PAL Out Audio: Output Y-C (super VHS) Useful to record Digital Channels on a VCR.
 Such output must not to be affected by OSD (On Screen Display) graphics.
 Applicable only to STBs.
 In case of HD signal, the downsampled SD version has to be presented on this output, either/both in composite or/and component mode (if present), with the same user settings defined in the menu page for connection to 4:3 or 16:9 TV sets.
 Teletext reinsertion on VBI is recommended (see §8.1.2).
 The stereo output pins will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.

-Connector Specification Comment SCART Connector (Primary) Peritelevision standard [4] RGB CVBS: PAL Out Audio Output A/V Control Pin 8 For connection to external legacy SD equipment.
+SCART Connector (Primary) Peritelevision standard [4] • RGB • CVBS: PAL Out • Audio Output A/V Control Pin 8 For connection to external legacy SD equipment.
 As an option, the user menu may offer the possibility to output a Y/C signal instead of the RGB signal.
 In case of HD signal, the downsampled SD version has to be presented on this output, both in composite and component mode, with the same user settings defined in the menu page for connection to 4:3 or 16:9 TV sets.
 Teletext reinsertion on VBI is required (see §8.1.2).
 The stereo output pins will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.
 RCA Connectors (Composite) 1 Video 2 Audio (left/ right) In case of HD signal, the composite downsampled SD version has to be presented on the video output, with the same user settings defined in the SCART menu page for connection to 4:3 or 16:9 sets.
 Teletext reinsertion on VBI is required.
 The stereo output connector will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.

 RCA Connectors (Component) 3 Video (YPbPr) as per CEA 770.3 2 Audio (left/ right) In case of HD signal, the composite downsampled SD version has to be presented on the video output, with the same user settings defined in the SCART menu page for connection to 4:3 or 16:9 sets.
 The stereo output connector will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.
 Serial data port (RS-232) 9-pin D-sub connector Female SIM slot Receptacle for standard GSM SIM.
 Access to the SIM slot shall not need opening the case of the receiver.
 For receivers with mobile interaction channel.
-The slot may be either inside the receiver box itself or in an external device (see note 5).
+The slot may be either inside the receiver box itself or in an external device (see note 11).
 Mobile high gain antenna connector One of three possible standards RP TNC female RP MC Card female RP SMA female For receivers with mobile interaction channel.